ultralytics/ultralytics/docs/quickstart.md

 !!! example "View settings"

     === "Python"
         You can use Python to view your settings.
 Start by importing the `settings` object from the `ultralytics` module.
-Print the settings using the following commands:
+Print and return settings using the following commands:
         ```python
         from ultralytics import settings